 Key Contributing Treatment Factors

-Although a specific treatment setting may be more appropriate for some clients, studies show other factors have more influence on outcome.
+A specific treatment setting may be more appropriate for some clients.
+However, studies show other factors have more influence on outcome.
 Seven psychosocial factors appear to be important contributing factors in drug rehab outcomes.

 - Client readiness to commit to treatment (e.g. ability to realize they have an addiction and taking steps toward changing)